PSAM3060-D-S16/class_notes/content/week_1/index.md

 > What if I miss a day?

-Thats fine, maybe spend more time on another day and post twice?
+Thats fine, maybe spend more time on another day and post twice.

 > Can I spend, say, 6 hours all on one day?
 Maybe I'll pull an all-nighter.